Analytix-Software-Tools/ftm-cloud/README.md

 $ npm run openapi-server-generate-tests
 ```

-This will generate function stubs which contain the logic of analyzing the responses and can be copied over to each
+This will generate function stubs which contain the logic of analyzing the responses and automatically populate in each
-respective domain.
+respective domain if one does not exist already.
 If you need to run all tests, run the command:

 ```console
 $ python3 runtests --all